yursile/html-yu-plugin/README.md

         filename:'/view/index.html',
         template:'./src/view/index.html',
         inject:true,  //this value must be true

-        heads:['response']  //place the js which wanna be placed inside head tag })
+        heads:['response'],  //place the js which wanna be placed inside head tag blockFile:"./src/view/summarize.js" //this file's code will be injected within the body tag;
+    })
   ]
 }